Borean-s/turkish-morphology-builder/README.md

 MorphoTR
 -----------
 An interactive Turkish morphology builder written in Java.
-MorphoTR allows users to build Turkish words by adding grammatical suffixes while respecting Turkish morphophonological and grammatical rules.
+MorphoTR allows users to build Turkish words by adding grammatical suffixes while respecting Turkish morphophonological rules.
 The long-term goal is to turn this engine into an interactive web application using Spring Boot.
 -----------
 Tech used: